codermandy/Android-Basic-Nanodegree-Projects/README.md

 Android Support Repository

 These projects use the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+To build use the "gradlew build" command or use "Import Project" in Android Studio.